Information for social workers

 We recognise that the individuals on our register may feel anxious about how context is taken into account when concerns are raised about their decisions and actions in very challenging circumstances.
 Where a concern is raised about a registered professional, it will always be considered on the specific facts of the case, taking into account the factors relevant to the environment in which the professional is working.
 We would also take account of any relevant information about resource, guidelines or protocols in place at the time.

-As you will be aware, social work as a profession spans across the two government departments of health and social care.
-Below is a list of guidance from the Department of Health and Social Care and the Department for Education in response to COVID-19 that you may find useful.
+As you will be aware, social work as a profession spans across the two government departments responsible for health and social care, and education.
+Below is a list of guidance from the Department of Health and Social Care, the Department for Education, and the NHS in response to COVID-19 that you may find useful.

 Coronavirus (COVID-19): guidance for children's social care services – advice for local authorities and their partners to help support and protect vulnerable children.